QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Used as a source or sink with no limit, which receives or gives off energy from/to outside the system boundary.
 Optionally, temperatures can be taken into account (constant, from profile or from weather file).

-If parameter `is_source` is true, acts as a `bounded_source` with only one output connection.
-Otherwise a `bounded_sink` with only one input connection.
+If parameter `is_source` is true, acts as a `flexible_source` with only one output connection.
+Otherwise a `flexible_sink` with only one input connection.
 In both cases the amount of energy supplied/taken in is tracked as a cumulative value.

 | Name | Type | R/D |  Example | Unit | Description |
 | ----------- | ------- | --- | ------------------------ | ------ | ------------------------ |